artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

 Importing rights metadata with rights.csv
 -----------------------------------------

 Rights information can be associated to specific files in a transfer by creating a rights.csv file that conforms to the structure below.

 You can enter multiple acts for the same rights basis.
 Rows for the same object with the same rights basis will be treated as separate acts for the basis and merged.
 For example, the first two rows below will be merged, while the third row will be separate.
-You can read more about rights metadata here: :ref:`PREMIS metadata in Archivematica <premis-template>`
+You can read more about rights metadata here: :ref:`PREMIS metadata in Archivematica <premis-template>`.

 =============  ==========  ===========  ===================  ============  ==========  ==========  ===================  ======================  =====================  ===========  =================  =================  ===============  ==========  ========================================  ==========================================  =========================================
 file           basis       status       determination_date   jurisdiction  start_date  end_date    terms                citation                note                   grant_act    grant_restriction  grant_start_date   grant_end_date   grant_note  doc_id_type                               doc_id_value                                doc_id_role